-Fish oil is an easy, convenient way to make sure your dog is getting the right levels of essential nutrients and is living their best life.
-Fish oil contains omega 3 and 6 fatty acids, which help support everyday health from the inside out!
+Fish oil is an easy, convenient way to make sure your dog is getting the right levels of essential nutrients and is living its best life.
+Fish oil for pets contains omega 3 and 6 fatty acids, which help support everyday health from the inside out!

 What Are Omega Fatty Acids?

 Omega fatty acids are a type of unsaturated fat.
 “Unsaturated” refers to the chemical structure of the fatty acid, which changes the digestion and function in the body.
 These fats play a role in the structure of cells and support overall cell function.
 There are different types of unsaturated fats that work to support a variety of systems in your dog’s body.
 The main classes of these fatty acids that we will discuss are omega 3’s and omega 6’s.

 These fatty acids help support total health and protect against heavy metals and kidney disease.
 Without appropriate levels of omega 3’s and omega 6’s, your dog’s immune system, cognitive function, and circulatory system could all be negatively affected.

 Some fatty acids can be made in your pet’s body using other nutrients.
 They’re still needed for optimal health, but since they’re not necessary to include in the diet they’re called non-essential.

 Essential fatty acids, on the other paw, can not be made in the body and need to be included in your doggo’s diet.